TeachBooks/mirror_mude_book/book/optimization/general.md

 $$\begin{cases}a_{11}x_1+a_{12}x_2+...+a_{1n}x_n(\leq,=,\geq)b_1\\a_{21}x_1+a_{22}x_2+...+a_{2n}x_n(\leq,=,\geq)b_2\\...\\ a_{m1}x_1+a_{m2}x_2+...+a_{mn}x_n(\leq,=,\geq)b_m\end{cases}$$

-In this case $a_{ij}$ refer to technology coefficients that measure the usage of a resource, $b_m$ is an independent term, whihc translates usually as an available resource, $n$ is the number of variables, and $m$ is the number of constraints.
+In this case $a_{ij}$ refer to technology coefficients that measure the usage of a resource, $b_m$ is an independent term, which usually translates as an available resource, $n$ is the number of variables, and $m$ is the number of constraints.

 ## Optimization vs Simulation